 - You must write well in your native language.

-- You need two hours (estimated) to translate about 950 English words.
+- You need to translate about 1025 English words (as of November 2014).
 If someone has started translating this language, there will be less work.
-If you do not have time to translate all the strings, please first translate those marked GUI.py.
-Also focus on strings with many locations listed in "Located in."
 It is OK to translate some strings but not others.

 - You are encouraged to join a Launchpad translation team.
 If a language team exists for your language, membership is required to approve translations.

 - Create a Launchpad account if you don't already have one.
 BleachBit (and many other projects) use Launchpad to manage translations.
 Your Launchpad account name will be given credit for the translation in the BleachBit release notes (unless you email me otherwise), so keep this in mind when picking the account name.

 - Join a language team under Launchpad Translators if one exists for your language.

 - Visit the BleachBit translation page to type translations.

 - Change All items to Untranslated items and click Change.

 Items marked for review are not shown in BleachBit.

 There are several ways to verify your translation.
 (If you are confident in your work, you may skip these steps.)